by Texas Homesteader~

 *contains affiliate link

 I like to make my own products instead of buying whenever possible.
 And although dog shampoo is not expensive, I’d love to be in control of the ingredients.
-We’ve all heard the horror stories of cheap items with questionable ingredients that have harmed pets.
+We’ve all heard the horror stories of cheap products with questionable ingredients that have harmed pets.

 Our needs for dog shampoo are slight.
 We only have one small dog.
 But she’s a cutie, let me tell ya!